tallinnrunningtours/tallinnrunningtours.github.io/docs/routes/private-group.md

 For groups with 3 or more people who would like their own private session, this is the best option.

+Choose one of the existing routes or make your own.

 [![Whatsapp Badge](https://img.shields.io/badge/Book_now-WhatsApp-00A36C?logo=whatsapp&style=flat-square)](https://wa.me/37258972730)